John de Waal QC specialises in chancery and commercial work with a particular focus on property law and property-related professional negligence.

 John’s professional negligence practice is national in scope.
 He acts largely, but not exclusively, for defendants.
 He is instructed by most solicitors' professional indemnity insurers and their panel firms and is recommended in this area as someone who is “provides good, clear advice at the outset.
 He can deal with difficult clients and understands the drivers behind the decisions made by insurers."

 John won Real Estate, Environment and Planning Silk of the Year in the Legal 500 2017 Awards.

 John particularly enjoys working as a mediator and has acted as lead mediator in over 100 cases.
 For more information about John's mediation experience, please view his Mediation profile.

 John is recommended in Chambers UK and Legal 500 both for property litigation and professional negligence.
-He is described as someone who is “just very good at what he does, as he is fabulously commercial and user-friendly.”
-They go on to say that “he is extremely thorough, legally sound and he has a good commercial understanding.”
+He is described as "ruthlessly commercial, client-focused and supportive."
+They go on to say that he is “just very good at what he does..”

 - Property Bar Association

 - Professional Negligence Bar Association